Parts shopping in Asia

 If you walk around the streets and alleys nearby you will find other audio and electronics ships (as well as places selling things like fresh pig intestine).
 There are a couple of shops who will wind you custom power transformers very inexpensively.
 Best bring somebody who can speak Mandarin, or be prepared for lots of drawing and hand waving.

 Also worth a visit is THL Audio.
 They don't seem to carry a lot of inventory, but speak English and are helpful.
-This is where I bought James transformers until Euphonia Audio started selling them in the US.
+THL carries James transformers, among other things.